Dispatch's Second Chance (and The Game Awards Predictions)

 and enjoy it for all your pleasure.
 Actually, here's a clip.

-The fact that the first thing most people did was made penises or pinai, I think gets...
-It's hard not to.
+The fact that the first thing most people did was made penises or pinae, I I think gets hard not to.

-it's a bit more of like a user-generated game than it is like a character creation tool because the time-to-pee ni is like associated with an entire different genre of character or of creation.
+And it gets to your point of it's a bit more of like a user-generated game than it is like a character creation tool because the time-to-pinai is like associated with an entirely different genre of character or of creation.

 Oh, man, Griffless Remake.